 21+ Awesome Reasons Why We Should Recycle More

 Some years back, nobody paid much attention to the accumulation of waste in homes and landfills.
-It became so vast that the authorities started getting concerned that the phenomenon could create a disaster.
-A solution had to be found, but one that is kind to humans and the environment.
-That’s how recycling came into existence.
+It became so vast that the authorities were concerned that the phenomenon could create a disaster.

-Recycling is the process of converting waste into new, useful products.
-Waste materials that can be recycled include plastic bottles, paper, cardboard, food and drink cans, trays, tabs, food and beverages cartons, and aluminum foils.
-Although recycling has been going on for the past few years, recycling efforts need to be increased, considering the amount of waste disposed of every day.
+Recycling is the process of converting waste into new, valuable, and useful products.
+Waste materials that can be recycled include plastic bottles, paper, cardboard, food and drink cans, trays, tabs, food and beverage cartons, and aluminum foils.

 Several reasons exist as to why we should promote recycling.
-Recycling helps us to convert our old products into new useful products.
+It helps us to convert our old products into new useful products.
 In other words, it is good for the environment.
-Since we are saving resources and are sending less trash to the landfills, it helps in reducing air and water pollution.
-Listed below are a few reasons why we should all recycle old products.
-Below are the 21+ reasons why we need to recycle more.

 21+ Awesome Reasons Why We Should Recycle More

-1. It’s a Global Problem
+1. Waste Is a Global Problem

-2. Conserve Natural Resources
+2. Recycling Helps Conserve Natural Resources

 Plants are considered limited resources.
 If a lot of pressure is exerted on these natural resources, they might be depleted fast.
-The only way to dramatically stop the pressure applied to these resources is recycling.
-Statistics, according to the United States Environmental Protection Agency, show that recycling one ton of paper saves up about 17 trees as well as 17,000 gallons of water.
+Recycling is the only way to dramatically stop the pressure applied to these resources.

-3. Reduces Carbon Emissions
+3. It Minimizes Carbon Emissions

 Recycling greatly minimizes carbon emissions, commonly referred to as greenhouse gasses.
 If these wastes were not recycled, they would end up being combusted, emitting dangerous greenhouse gasses.